WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Tim James

-Forgive me if you covered this off.
-I just want to return to the unit cost in the third quarter specially.
-What factors other than the tax recovery contributed to the significant performance relative to your guidance?
+Forgive me if you’ve covered this off, I just want to return to the unit cost in the quarter specifically and so what factors other than the tax recovery contributed to the significant out-performance relative to your guidance?

 Harry Taylor